cxharris/testing-the-docs-source/docs/doc-testing/show-me-the-tools/taiko/taiko-quickstart.md

 If you'd prefer to see the browser going about its business, type the following instead:

 ```
-npx taiko googleTest.js --observe
+npx taiko getSTartedTaiko.js --observe
 ```

 ### Installing Taiko properly
 The downside of using the `npx` command to invoke Taiko is that it can involve a lot of waiting around for stuff to download.
-For me, this gets old really quickly.
+For me, this gets stale really quickly.

 To avoid this, you can install Taiko properly - visit https://docs.taiko.dev/installing/ to review the latest installation instructions, which are quite straightforward. *Global* installation installs Taiko for use across your entire machine, while *Local* installation installs it just in the current project, which can be useful if you need to experiment with different versions of Taiko in different projects.
 Do not install Taiko as a `root` user.
 While developing this content, I opted to keep things simple and install Taiko globally.

 When you've installed Taiko this way, you can still invoke it using `npx taiko` but your installed version will be resolved, recognised and executed and you won't have to wait for the download.
+If you installed Taiko globally, you can also dispense with the `npx` and just issue the command `taiko` where necessary.
+For consistency, I will continue to use the slightly longer `npx taiko` flavour of the command.